guilhemmarchand/trackme/docs/userguide.rst

 Elastic sources feature
 -----------------------

-As we have exposed the main notions of TrackMe data discovery and tracking in :ref:`Main navigation tabs`, there can be various use cases that these concepts do not address properly, some examples:
+As we have exposed the main notions of TrackMe data discovery and tracking in :ref:`Main navigation tabs`, there can be various use cases that these concepts do not address properly, considering some facts:

-- You have a data flow that relies on the ``source`` Metadata, which means that more than one data flow to be monitored ``individually`` are indexed into the same combination of ``index`` and ``sourcetype``
+- Breaking by index and sourcetype is not enough, for instance your data pipeline can be distinguished in the same sourcetype by breaking on the ``Splunk source Metadata``
+- In a similar context, enrichment is performed either at indexing time (ideally indexed fields which allow the usage of tstats) or search time fields (evaluations, lookups, etc), these fields represent the keys you need to break on to address your requirements
 - With the default ``data sources`` tracking, this data flow will appear as one main entity and you cannot ``distinguish`` a specific part of your data covered by the standard data source feature
 - Specific ``custom indexed fields`` provide ``knowledge`` of the data in your context, such as ``company``, ``business unit`` etc and these pipelines cannot be distinguished by relying on the ``index`` and ``sourcetype`` only
 - You need address any use case that the default main features do not allow you to